Opentrons/opentrons/docs/source/getting_started.rst

 Each container on the deck is loaded using the container's name and assign it to a slot.
 The API comes packaged with a set of containers, and users can create and add their own custom containers.

+For a list of .supported containers see :ref: `labware_library`.

 **containers.load** (*container, slot, name*)

 	* **container -** type of container (aka "trough-12row")